 A fragrance logo needs to be created bearing in mind the target group at which it is aimed.
 For example, the smell of Borotalco needs to be appealing to mothers of young babies.
 The sweet smell of vanillin reminds us of home-baked cakes made on Sunday, puddings made for children and it symbolizes the gentleness a mother shows towards her child.

 The narrower the range of people that make up a target group for a given product, the easier it is to create a fragrance logo for them.

 The big concerns that are in possession of a trademark have very diversified interests and their customers come from all walks of life and socio-economic backgrounds.
 This makes the choice of a fragrance logo somewhat delicate.

-Not only must the smell chosen symbolise the values of the company, it must also be practically universally appealing.
-In order to obtain such a result, it is necessary to establish a protocol which limits the possibility of making mistakes and allows the chosen smell to be tested repeatedly before making it the company’s fragrance logo.
+Not only must the smell chosen symbolize the values of the company, but it must also be practically universally appealing.
+In order to obtain such a result, it is necessary to establish a protocol that limits the possibility of making mistakes and allows the chosen smell to be tested repeatedly before making it the company’s fragrance logo.

 To be continued…

 Bibliography: Le marketing olfactif.
 Ed.
 LPM Les presses du management, Paris